hashimshafiq/AssemblyLanguage/README.md

 In this I have use KIPIRVINE Library for the Assembly Language.

 All the .asm files compatible with the Visual Studio 2010.

+Just open the project and copy these code files.